Gym Shorts: Close Grip Bench Press

 - Move the bar between the top position and the bottom position in a straight line on both the ascent and the descent

-The close grip bench press is a variation on the bench press that emphasizes the triceps more than a normal or wide grip bench press.
+This is a variation on the bench press that emphasizes the triceps more than a wide grip or standard bench press.
 It is often one of the first pressing supplemental lifts that are added to a program, as the mechanics are extremely similar to the normal bench press & the additional stress for the triceps helps both the bench press and press.

 Because of the narrower grip, the touch point on the torso will be lower than for a normal bench press.